mokshdagangrade/flutter-sample-app/README.md

 ## Contributing

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.
-Sincere thanks to all [our contributors](Thank you, [contributors](https://github.com/dyte-in/flutter-sample-app/graphs/contributors)!)!
+Sincere thanks to all [our contributors](https://github.com/dyte-in/flutter-sample-app/graphs/contributors)!

 You are requested to follow the contribution guidelines specified in [CONTRIBUTING.md](./CONTRIBUTING.md) and code of conduct at [CODE_OF_CONDUCT.md](./CODE_OF_CONDUCT.md) while contributing to the project :smile:.